JWStarkie/PurviewAccelerator/README.md

-# Azure Purview Accelerator Usage Guide
+# Azure Purview PoC Accelerator Usage Guide

+### :warning: Please note this accelerator should not be used for production, it has been developed purely for proof of concept and exploratory use. ⚠️

 ## :memo: Table of Contents